retiolus/discord-moderation-bot/README.md

 <h1 align = "center"> Discord Moderation Bot </h1>
 <h4> What this bot does? </h4>
 <p> This bot can perform basic moderation tasks like kick, ban, mute and unmute.
-You can name it anything you want.
+You can name it anything you want. </p>

 ### How to get the token
-<p>You have to make an application on <a href = "https://discord.com/developers/applications> Discord Developers Portal </a>.
+<p> You have to make an application on <a href = "https://discord.com/developers/applications> Discord Developers Portal </a>.
 Name it according to your preference.
 After doing this go to the bot section and create a bot.
 Now Download the files of the bot from GitHub or clone it using <strong> git</strong>.
 After Doing this download an code editor.
 Paste the token in the specified place.
-The File Shows where to put it!!
+The File Shows where to put it!! </p>

 ### ID of muted role
 <p> For this you have to enable developer mode in Discord's settings.
 After that go to your server, make a role named muted and set the permissions of send messages to red or false I hope you know what I am saying.
 After that right click on the role and then copy it.
 Paste it in the place where the code says. </p>